 We are thrilled to announce that the 8th Extreme Energy Extraction Summit will be held May 18th - 21st at the Commons in Detroit, a multi-use community and organizing space held down by East Michigan Environmental Action Coalition.
 We're so excited to finally be hosting a Summit in a movement space instead of Christian retreat center.
 Being in the heart of Detroit will be a unique environment for E3C and give us new opportunities to deepen our engagement with our host community.
 We are fortunate to have our largest host committee yet including EMEAC, the Michigan EJ Coalition, Soulardarity, the Ecology Center, and local organizers with Global Alliance for Incinerator Alternatives, Climate Justice Alliance, and Sierra Club.

 Check back here for more details about plans for the 8th Summit soon.

 Our gatherings are not a traditional conference of disconnected workshops but a complete process.
 Participants are expected to attend the event at least from Saturday breakfast to Monday lunch.
-Please let us know in your application if that is not feasible for you.

 The heart and soul of Summits are small-group breakouts.
 At many movement gatherings, the productive conversations happen outside of organized activities.
 We focus on these crucial discussions, trusting that participants know best what topics are most relevant to their work.
 We see three kinds of conversations happen—it is critically important to be clear about which kind of discussion you are proposing: